What Islands In Caribbean Are Us Territories

 Q: What are the main industries in Puerto Rico and the U.S. Virgin Islands?

 A: Tourism is a major industry in both territories.
 Other important sectors in Puerto Rico include manufacturing, pharmaceuticals, and agriculture.
-In the U.S. Virgin Islands, tourism is dominant, but there is also some rum production and small-scale manufacturing.
+In real terms, in the U. Now, s.
+Virgin Islands, tourism is dominant, but there is also some rum production and small-scale manufacturing.

 Q: How do hurricanes affect Puerto Rico and the U.S. Virgin Islands?

 A: Hurricanes pose a significant threat to both territories.
 They can cause widespread damage to infrastructure, homes, and businesses.
-Recovery efforts can be lengthy and costly.
+Still, recovery efforts can be lengthy and costly.
 Climate change is expected to increase the frequency and intensity of hurricanes, making it even more important to invest in resilience and disaster preparedness.

 Conclusion

 Whether you're planning a visit, considering a move, or simply seeking to expand your knowledge, exploring these islands offers a fascinating glimpse into a corner of the world where American and Caribbean influences intertwine.
-As these territories continue to navigate their political and economic futures, their stories serve as a reminder of the enduring complexities of colonialism, self-determination, and the ongoing quest for a more just and equitable world.
+As these territories continue to deal with their political and economic futures, their stories serve as a reminder of the enduring complexities of colonialism, self-determination, and the ongoing quest for a more just and equitable world.